ajaxboy/flight-booking-api/README.md

 - Create a database and update file .env with this new database informaiton.
 - copy `.env.example` into `.env` and update DATABASE CONSTANTS with the database you created.

-(ps: I did test/followed this documentation from scratch, I know it works!)

 Commands:

     $ git clone https://github.com/ajaxboy/flight-booking-api.git  api